 Emasculation

 A common experience of emasculation is performance anxiety or other perceived limitations or inadequacies when it comes to sexual performance (e.g., premature ejaculation or small penis size).
 Another example may be when a man feels inferior to other men in respect of fulfilling his “duties” or expectations of the male role.
-When a man feels “less than,” he may act out in anger.
+When a man feels “less than,” he may act out angrily.

-Impacts of Anger Issues In Men’s Lives
+Impacts of Anger Issues On Men’s Lives

-Anger issues can lead toward any number of problems in a man’s life.
+Anger issues can lead to any number of problems in a man’s life.
 On a personal level, it may negatively impact their health by continually activating the sympathetic nervous system’s fight-flight-freeze response—stressing the rest of the body’s delicate systems.
 Interpersonally, it may impact a person’s marriage, ability to parent, friendships, and career while ultimately leading toward burned bridges and legal trouble.

 - Acts of domestic violence in the form of physical, sexual, verbal, emotional abuse, or neglect